Treating Claustrophobia with Hypnosis: Facing Fear

 But… he needed the job.
 He needed to DO the job.
 The job was underground.
 And he was desperate.

-Claustrophobia, or any deep fear, is really the result of an over-zealous mind.
+Claustrophobia, or any deep fear, is really the result of a hyper-vigilant mind.
 Your subconscious is always trying to keep you safe; even from perceived threats.
 Something happens, is thought to happen, or is imagined could possibly happen—something that the subconscious mind sees as mortally dangerous or out of its control—and BOOM!

 In Ben’s case, the phobia had arisen in the blink of an eye.
 He had been in a tropical location, in the back of a hot, crowded vehicle and couldn’t breathe.
 In that moment, he felt threatened, he felt out of control and he panicked… Phobia ignited!